1997 Meath Intermediate Football Championship: Group stage

 There were 3 groups called Group A, B and C. The 2 top finishers in Group A and B qualified for the semi-finals.
-First place in Group C and runners up in each group qualifed for the quarter-finals.
+First place in Group C and runners up in each group qualified for the quarter-finals.
 In the event of two teams being level on points and only one qualification spot available, a playoff was to be conducted to determine final placings.